Department of Communicative Disorders and Sciences

 License, Speech-Language Pathology, State of California

-Pei-Tzu Tsai is an instructor, scholar and clinical educator in speech-language pathology.
-She is particularly interested in stuttering and transgender voice services.
+Pei-Tzu Tsai, a scholar and educator in speech-language pathology, is particularly interested in stuttering, gender diverse voice and communication, and cultural-linguistic diversity.
 She teaches courses in fluency, voice and motor speech disorders.
 Her research focuses on stuttering, voice and gender, treatment effects, diversity, and clinical education.
-She is the clinical supervisor of the Fluency and Voice Clinic at the Kay Armstead Center for Communication Disorders, a specialty clinic dedicated to stuttering and transgender voice intervention.
-She works with people of all ages to find their voices, to speak and to communicate.
+She is the clinical educator of the specialty clinic dedicated to stuttering and transgender voice services at the Kay Armstead Center for Communication Disorders.
+She works with people of all ages to find their voices, to express and communicate freely.